arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/Analyzers.md

 To simplify query syntax ArangoSearch provides a concept of named analyzers which are merely aliases for type+configuration of IResearch analyzers.
-Management of named analyzers is exposed via both REST, GUI and JavaScript APIs, e.g.
+Management of named analyzers is exposed via REST, GUI and JavaScript APIs e.g.

 `db._globalSettings("iresearch.analyzers")`

-A user then merely uses these analyzer names in ArangoSearch view configurations and AQL queries, e.g.
+A user then merely uses these analyzer names in ArangoSearch view configurations and AQL queries.

 ArangoSearch provides a 'text' analyzer to analyze human readable text.
 A required configuration parameter for this type of analyzer is 'locale' used to specify